-Each sense is here numbered according to its identifier in previous sections.
+Each sense is here numbered according to its identifier in previous sections (For example, the sense 'ascetic', listed under (27) above, was there identified as "MEANING 12".).
 The grayed boxes with thicker contour indicate those senses which refer to spirits or to supernatural forces, either directly (e.g. #8 'haunted by spiritual forces') or indirectly (e.g. #12 'ascetic', #17 'grave', etc.).
 Each individual sense is associated with a specific word class (Noun, Adjective, Verb, Adverb).

 Contrary to what a one-dimensional list of meanings can offer, a semantic map makes the most of the two-dimensional space to indicate visually the internal structure of a polysemy.
 The paths linking senses together highlight the semantic affinities between certain pairs of senses.
-For instance, we saw that #3 'put up a ban on a place' was the source of two sets of derived meanings: on the one hand, {#3 'put up a ban' $\rightarrow$ #5 'area affected by a ban' $\rightarrow$ #5' 'enclosure for initiation'}; and on the other hand, {#3 'put up a ban' $\rightarrow$ #4' 'sign of proscription' $\rightarrow$ #7 'protection against evil spirits'}.
+For instance, we saw that #3 'put up a ban on a place' was the source of two sets of derived meanings: on the one hand, {#3 'put up a ban' \rightarrow #5 'area affected by a ban' \rightarrow #5' 'enclosure for initiation'}; and on the other hand, {#3 'put up a ban' \rightarrow #4' 'sign of proscription' \rightarrow #7 'protection against evil spirits'}.